corvusdeinanis/org-roam-timeline/README.md

        ;; Enable "Follow Me" mode by default?
 (Timeline tracks your cursor) (org-roam-timeline-follow-mode-on-start t)

+       ;; Disable the minibuffer with note content in the UI (org-roam-timeline-preview-on-start nil)

        :config
        (message "Org-Roam Timeline loaded."))

 ```

+Check other functions included that you could bind if you want complete control from emacs, such as

 ### Customization